urban-wombat/flattables/README.md

 A simple and fast way to get started with Google FlatBuffers.

-Have a look at the [FlatBuffers official documentation](https://google.github.io/flatbuffers) to see why you should seriously consider FlatBuffers (and by implication FlatTables) for VERY fast binary data transfer.
+Have a look at the [Google FlatBuffers official documentation](https://google.github.io/flatbuffers) to see why you should seriously consider FlatBuffers (and by implication FlatTables) for VERY fast binary data transfer.